cjdbarlow/bedside-notebook/anaesthesia/regional/subtenon.md

 ##Indications
 Anaesthesia and akinesia of the globe, in a patient with:
 * Increased axial length
 * Presence of anticoagulant or antiplatelet agents
+Sub-tenons may be preferred by some providers, for a *potentially* lower risk of significant haematoma.

 ##Contraindications
 Surgical factors: